Cosmos Staking Guide 2025: Complete

 Emerging Use Cases

-- Bitcoin Security: Babylon protocol for Bitcoin staking
+- Bitcoin Security: Babylon protocol for Bitcoin delegation

 - Ethereum Integration: IBC bridge to Ethereum ecosystem